-In this section we describe potential design avenues that are more aggressive than those we have presented so far: a way to build an even more efficient LVT-based design using multipumping, and relaxing read/write ordering to ease constraints on the design of the multi-ported memory.
+In this section we describe potential design avenues that are more aggressive than those we have presented: a way to build an even more efficient LVT-based design, and relaxing read/write ordering to ease constraints on the design of the multi-ported memory.

-8.2.1 LVT-Based Memory Based on Pure Multipumped Banks
+8.1 LVT-Based Memory Based on Pure Multipumped Banks

 If even moderately multi-ported block RAMs became available on FPGAs, some very significant area improvements to LVT-based multi-ported memories would follow.
-For example, doubling the number of read and write ports on a block RAM would mean needing only half as many memory banks to support the write ports of an LVT-based memory, with each bank containing only half as many replicated memories to service the read ports, resulting in needing only a quarter of the number of block RAMs necessary to construct a given LVT-based multi-ported memory.
-Furthermore, halving the number of banks reduces the width of the LVT by one bit.
-Given that a typical LVT has a width of only three bits or less, eliminating one will significantly reduce its area.
+For example, doubling the number of read and write ports on a block RAM would mean needing only half as many memory banks to support the write ports of an LVT-based memory, with each bank containing only half as many replicated memories to service the read ports, resulting in needing only a quarter of the number of block RAMs to construct a given LVT-based multi-ported memory.
+Furthermore, halving the number of banks reduces the width of the LVT by one bit, which is significant since a typical LVT is only three bits wide or less.

 Although most FPGAs do not provide block RAMs with more than two ports, some of the smaller pure multipumping memories might provide usable substitutes.
-This speculation is supported by the interesting performance of the 'MP 2X' 2W/4R pure multipumping design from Figure 7.1: 255 equivalent ALMs at 279 MHz, using four M9K block RAMs.
-If we used this memory to construct the banks of the 'LVT 1X' 4W/8R LVT-based memory in Figure 7.2, two banks would be required instead of four, with each bank internally replicated once to support the read ports, for a total of four 2W/4R memories.
-This sums to only 16 M9K block RAMs instead of 32 for a conventional LVT-based implementation, and even including the additional area overhead of multipumping1 the area of the memory banks would decrease by 29%, while the area of the LVT would be halved.
-It is easy to see from Figure 7.2(b) that these changes would significantly reduce the area of the 256-element 4W/8R 'LVT 1X' implementation.
+This speculation is supported by the interesting performance of the 'MP 2X' 2W/4R pure multipumping design from Figure 9: 255 equivalent ALMs at 279 MHz, using four M9K block RAMs.
+If we used this memory to construct the banks of the 'LVT 1X' 4W/8R LVT-based memory in Figure 10, two banks would be required instead of four, with each bank internally replicated once to support the read ports for a total of four 2W/4R memories.
+This sums to only 16 M9K block RAMs instead of 32, and even with the additional area overhead of multipumping8 the area of the memory banks would decrease by 29%, while the area of the LVT would be halved.
+It is easy to see from Figure 10(b) that these changes would significantly reduce the area of the 256-element 4W/8R 'LVT 1X' implementation.
 The impact on speed is harder to predict due to the large changes in the structure of the memory banks, but it is conceivable that the operating frequency would remain near that of the underlying 2W/4R pure multipumping memory.